Acacia maidenii: Cultivation

 Acacia maidenii does well in all types of soil, except those that are waterlogged for lengthy periods of time.
-The tree's seeds number about 65 seeds/g.
-Acacia maidenii can be propagated from seed, but, in order to increase the germination rate, the seed should be treated first.
+The tree's seeds number about 65 per gram.
+A. maidenii can be propagated from seed but, in order to increase the germination rate, the seed should be treated first.
 It can be soaked in hot water or the seed can be nicked or otherwise mechanically scarified, so that water will penetrate the seed's hard coating and induce germination.

 Germination is highest at temperatures between 21 and 27 °C.